 - Missing criminal checks: Need records from every country since age 14

-Italian citizens enjoy visa-free travel to 190+ countries and freedom to live, work, and study across the EU.
-Those abroad must register with AIRE (Anagrafe degli Italiani Residenti all'Estero).
+Italian citizens get visa-free travel to 190+ countries, plus the freedom to live, work, and study across the EU.
+If you live abroad, you must register with AIRE (Anagrafe degli Italiani Residenti all'Estero).

 Tax Considerations

-Citizenship does not create tax residency.
-Italy taxes based on residence, not nationality.
+Citizenship does not make you a tax resident.
+Italy taxes by residence, not nationality.
 You become tax resident only if you:

 - Register as resident in Italy, or